 The following article sets out my present thoughts on Classics in the UK university sector.
 Since that is not obviously a matter of interest to all, it is worth saying that the cause for relating such views here and now is that some of these arguments were advanced on a discussion panel in London earlier this week.
 More pointedly, since some elements of them have been reported in today’s press in a form that lacks the broader context – and in some cases the actual content – of my remarks, I am happy to set out my views more fully for proper scrutiny in the hope that it provides some stimulus for debate – at least from those that still believe in that art.
+(28 v 22)

-This piece is about Classics in the United Kingdom.
+The piece is about Classics in the United Kingdom.

 The state of Classics in UK universities can be summarised as follows: it is in general health, because the intrinsic interest of the Greeks and Romans remains universal and enduring, both among potential students who are exposed to Greco-Roman antiquity and among the public at large.
 To give a snapshot figure of the field in recent years, there are some 5,000 students studying Classics-related subjects at university level.
 Although some departments have struggled to keep the callous and often philistine administration onside – particularly in archaeology, but more recently in Classics as a whole – there is no crisis of interest or uptake.
 This is cheering and lies behind the constructive remarks that follow.